godunno/dunno-front-end/README.md

     Just run `git add .`!
   * `git commit -m "Just added pepper, now it's AWESOME"` - Send a message to your bros!
 It's a **MUST**!
-Seriously, you cannot commit without a message, I've tried.
+Seriously, you cannot commit without a message.
+I've tried.
 Besides, you don't wanna be rude, DO YOU?
   * `git pull` - Before shoving your meal down the throats of your buddies, it would be nice to check if they've been preparing